 - Product failures which result from the use of non-Toro replacement parts, or from installation and use of add-on, modified, or unapproved accessories - Product failures which result from failure to perform required maintenance and/or adjustments - Product failures which result from operating the Product in an abusive, negligent or reckless manner - Parts subject to consumption through use unless found to be defective.
 Examples of parts which are consumed, or used up, during normal product operation include, but are not limited to, belts, wipers, spark plugs, tires, filters, gaskets, wear plates, seals, O-rings, drive chains, clutches. - Failures caused by outside influence.
 Items considered to be outside influence include, but are not limited to, weather, storage practices, contamination, use of unapproved coolants, lubricants, additives, or chemicals, etc. - Normal "wear and tear" items.
-Normal "wear and tear" includes, but is not limited to, worn painted surfaces, scratched decals, etc. - Any component covered by a separate manufacturer's warranty - Pickup and delivery charges
+Normal "wear and tear" includes, but is not limited to, worn painted surfaces, scratched decals, etc. - Repairs necessary due to failure to follow recommended fuel procedure (consult Operator's Manual for more details) - Removing contaminants from the fuel system is not covered - Use of old fuel (more than one month old) or fuel which contains more than 10% ethanol or more that 15% MTBE - Failure to drain the fuel system prior to any period of non-use over one month - Any component covered by a separate manufacturer's warranty - Pickup and delivery charges